-That same day, prime minister Narendra Modi called for a 14-hour Janata Curfew, which some called a trial-run for the lockdown that was implemented later that week.
 While infections continued to increase during this period, Indians were now confined to their homes to contain the spread of the virus.
 The announcement did not come without chaos – it created widespread panic, specifically among lower classes of society including farmers and migrant workers who were left stranded and jobless overnight from their faraway homes and no mode of transport.
 Despite the government announcing a relief package of 1.7 trillion rupees, it was clear that a large portion of the country’s population was going to be scouring for livelihoods.
-Additional support from state governments, and non-governmental organizations were expected to widen the radius of aid.
-This included the distribution of daily free food in some regions.

 The pandemic came with uncertainty and implications on all aspects of business across the world.
 Despite India being ahead of most countries in being able to implement work-from-home measures, specifically in white collar work, job and earning deficits, along with instability in prices was expected.
-The months of the lockdown resulted in the free fall of employment, which slowly stabilized after the economy reopened in late May in most parts of the country.
-After zonal segmentation of districts, research showed that the worst affected areas included orange and red zones (districts with higher numbers of COVID-19 infections), and largely the urban economy.
-Maharahstra, Tamil Nadu and Gujarat were estimated to have the steepest decline in GSDP at an average of 15 percent for the following year.
+The months of the lockdown resulted in the free fall of employment, which slowly stabilized after the economy steadied in most parts of the country.

 Segments including consumer retail expected to see sharp falls ranging between three and 23 percent depending on the market.
 For the big players across segments, this meant operating at less than full capacity to keep afloat.
 For small businesses, however, it depended on how long they could ride out the storm.
 Overall, the pandemic changed daily lifestyles drastically.